Payments Developer Guide

 voidService_voidRequestID

-Set this field to the request ID that was included in the authorization response message.
+Set the value to the request ID included in the authorization response message.

 voidService_run